Massive scalar field on (A)dS space from a massless conformal field in $\mathbb{R}^6$: Introduction

 The paper is organized as follows.
 The geometrical framework is summarized in Sec. \ref{Sec-Geom}.
 We remind in particular how the (A)dS space can be obtained from two geometrical constraints in $\setR^6$.
 We then briefly examine in Sec. \ref{Sec-FreePart} how these two constraints affect the free massless particle in $\setR^6$.
 This allows us to make apparent in Sec. \ref{Sec-KG} that the restriction of the Laplace-Beltrami operator of $\setR^6$ to that of the (A)dS space comes, in our formalism, from purely geometrical constraints.
-We then obtain from a massless scalar field in $\setR^6$ the free Klein-Gordon scalar field on de~Sitter space, we found that this field belongs to well known representations of SO$_0(1,4)$, including in particular the familiar massive one.
-We then examine the AdS case, and the representations of SO$_0(2,3)$, along the same lines.
-We exhibit a set of modes satisfying all the constraints.
-We then consider the action of the conformal group SO$_0(2,4)$.
-Finally, we show how an interaction term for the (A)dS field can be obtained from $\setR^6$.
-We then conclude.
+We then obtain from a \modiJu{classical} massless scalar field \modiJu{equation} in $\setR^6$ the free Klein-Gordon scalar field on both de~Sitter and Anti-de~Sitter spaces.
+A proper choice of the degree of homogeneity, allows us to recover \modiJu{the equations which correspond to} the well known representations of SO$_0(1,4)$ and SO$_0(2,3)$ -- including in particular the massive one -- and also equations obtained in \cite{Cardoso:2017qmj}. \modiJu{We show that the set of solutions satisfying all the constraints contains solutions other than the conformal scalar,} and then consider the action of the conformal group SO$_0(2,4)$.

+We finally conclude.
 A reminder of the scalar representations of both de~Sitter and Anti-de~Sitter groups are given for reference in appendix \ref{Sec-ds-ads rep}.
+The link with the (A)dS equations examined in \cite{Cardoso:2017qmj} is provided in appendix \ref{Sec-MassLadderOperators}.
+We briefly describe in appendix \ref{Sec-Interaction} how a self-interaction term for the (A)dS field can be obtained pulled-back to $\setR^6$.